-A brushed DC motor is one of the simplest types of motors.
-It consists of a few main components which in conjunction with a DC power supply create a rotating motor.
+A brushed DC motor consists of a few main components which in conjunction with a DC power supply create a rotating motor.
 The armature, commutator, brushes, and field magnet configuration can be seen in Figure 1 below.

 A brushless DC motor (BLDC) eliminates the major inefficiencies of its brushed counterpart.
-The motor is comprised of permanent magnets and coils, which through a series of perfectly timed energizing intervals cause the permanent magnet to rotate around the coils.
-See Figure 2 below for a detailed view of a brushless motor.
+The motor is comprised of permanent magnets and coils, which through a series of perfectly timed energizing intervals cause the permanent magnet in the center to rotate around the coils that are surrounding it.
+We have included a brushless motor diagram for reference in Figure 2 below.

 The coils in the brushless motor are energized in a specific sequence (Figure 3), which causes the permanent magnets on the rotor to rotate.
 This is done without any physical contact and allows for a more efficient, longer-lasting DC motor.

 Unlike the brushed DC motors which require 12VDC applied directly across the motor to rotate, the brushless DC motor requires 3 phase power.
-This means that a Brushless DC Motor controller must output the appropriate power to the motor to move it.
-Using the LC-241, 12VDC and 5A can be applied to the input terminals of the controller.
-This is then converted to 3 phase power to control the brushless motor.
+This means that a Brushless DC Motor controller must output the appropriate power to the different coils to achieve rotation.
+When using our LC-241 Brushless DC Motor Controller, 12VDC at 5A can be applied to the input terminals using a power supply.
+This is then converted to 3 phase power to control our brushless custom motors.
 In the next section, a basic wiring diagram will assist in testing a brushless DC actuator.

-Connect the 3 motor controller wires from the PA-14 Brushless Actuator to the LC-241 Brushless DC Motor Controller; typically the wires are green, blue, and white, which will connect to the U, V, and W terminals respectively.
+Connect the 3 motor controller wires from the PA-14 Brushless Actuator to the LC-241 Brushless DC Motor Controller.
+The wires are typically green, blue, and white, which will connect to the U, V, and W terminals respectively.
+Ensure the brushless motor connections are tightly secured.
 If the wires are different colors, connecting them in the wrong order will simply move the electric linear actuator in the opposite direction than intended.

-Connect the SPD pin to Ground, this will engage the built-in potentiometer for speed control and ensure that this potentiometer is rotated clockwise for full speed.
+Connect the SPD pin to the Ground of your 12 VDC power source to engage the built-in potentiometer for speed control.
+Make sure that this potentiometer is rotated clockwise for full speed.

-Connect the GND pin to the Common pins on the rocker switch.
+Connect the GND pin to the Common pins on your rocker switch.

-Connect the RUN pin to both sides of the rocker switch, this is important as both forward and reverse need the RUN pin connected to Ground to function.
+Connect the RUN pin to both sides of the rocker switch.
+This is important as both forward and reverse need the RUN pin making contact to Ground to function.

 Apply 12VDC to the brushless DC motor controller, an indicator noise can be heard on initial power-up.

 The basic set up is now complete; using the rocker switch, the actuator can be extended and retracted.
-The issue with a brushless DC motor actuator is that the internal limit switches are not able to stop the power to the actuator.
+The issue with a brushless DC motor actuator is that the internal limit switches are not able to stop the power to the actuator like how it does for brushed DC motors.
 This is because the power going into the PA-14 Brushless Motor is 3 phase power.
-The PA-14 Brushless electric actuator comes with built-in limit switch feedback which can be utilized with a PLC controller to indicate that the actuator is at end of travel.
+The PA-14 Brushless electric actuator comes with built-in limit switch feedback which can be utilized with a PLC or microcontroller to indicate that the actuator is at end of travel.
 The feedback acts as a Normally Closed to Normally Open switch which is essential to integrating a PA-14 brushless actuator into real-world applications.